 Rio Grande Gorge

-Note*: When considering Unit 58, it is worth mentioning that the rams in this unit are very nomadic and often not present with the resident herd of ewes.
+*When considering Unit 58 and 55A, it is worth mentioning that the rams in these units are very nomadic and often not present with the resident herd of ewes.
 The two permit holders should be prepared to hunt on call when the rams are present in the herd.
-As a result, the season dates for this hunt are six months long.
-For the most part, you will need to access private land in order to be successful on this hunt and access is not guaranteed.
-For more information, you should call NMDGF at 1-888-248-6866 prior to applying.
+As a result, the season dates for this hunt are six months in length.
+Often, you will need to access private land in order to be successful on this hunt and access is not guaranteed.
+For more information, you can call NMDGF at 1-888-248-6866 prior to applying.

 New Mexico desert bighorn sheep units